Tungsten: Chemical properties

 Tungsten is a mostly non-reactive element: it does not react with water, is immune to attack by most acids and bases, and does not react with oxygen or air at room temperature.
-At elevated temperatures (i.e., when red-hot) it reacts with oxygen to form the trioxide compound tungsten(VI), WO_{3}.
-It will, however, react directly with fluorine (F_{2}) at room temperature to form tungsten(VI) fluoride (WF_{6}), a colorless gas.
+At elevated temperatures (i.e., when red-hot) it reacts with oxygen to form the trioxide compound tungsten(VI), WO3.
+It will, however, react directly with fluorine (F2) at room temperature to form tungsten(VI) fluoride (WF6), a colorless gas.
 At around 250 °C it will react with chlorine or bromine, and under certain hot conditions will react with iodine.
 Finely divided tungsten is pyrophoric.

 The most common formal oxidation state of tungsten is +6, but it exhibits all oxidation states from −2 to +6.
-Tungsten typically combines with oxygen to form the yellow tungstic oxide, WO_{3}, which dissolves in aqueous alkaline solutions to form tungstate ions, WO_{4}^{2−}.
+Tungsten typically combines with oxygen to form the yellow tungstic oxide, WO3, which dissolves in aqueous alkaline solutions to form tungstate ions, WO_{4}(2-).

-Tungsten carbides (W_{2}C and WC) are produced by heating powdered tungsten with carbon.
-W_{2}C is resistant to chemical attack, although it reacts strongly with chlorine to form tungsten hexachloride (WCl_{6}).
+Tungsten carbides (W2C and WC) are produced by heating powdered tungsten with carbon.
+W2C is resistant to chemical attack, although it reacts strongly with chlorine to form tungsten hexachloride (WCl6).

 In aqueous solution, tungstate gives the heteropoly acids and polyoxometalate anions under neutral and acidic conditions.
-As tungstate is progressively treated with acid, it first yields the soluble, metastable "paratungstate A" anion, WO, which over time converts to the less soluble "paratungstate B" anion, HWO.
-Further acidification produces the very soluble metatungstate anion, HWO, after which equilibrium is reached.
+As tungstate is progressively treated with acid, it first yields the soluble, metastable "paratungstate A" anion, W7O_{24}(6-), which over time converts to the less soluble "paratungstate B" anion, H2W12O_{42}(10-).
+Further acidification produces the very soluble metatungstate anion, H2W12O_{4}(6-), after which equilibrium is reached.
 The metatungstate ion exists as a symmetric cluster of twelve tungsten-oxygen octahedra known as the Keggin anion.
 Many other polyoxometalate anions exist as metastable species.
-The inclusion of a different atom such as phosphorus in place of the two central hydrogens in metatungstate produces a wide variety of heteropoly acids, such as phosphotungstic acid H_{3}PW_{12}O_{40}.
+The inclusion of a different atom such as phosphorus in place of the two central hydrogens in metatungstate produces a wide variety of heteropoly acids, such as phosphotungstic acid H3PW12O40.

 Tungsten trioxide can form intercalation compounds with alkali metals.
-These are known as bronzes; an example is sodium tungsten bronze.
+These are known as bronzes, and have the general formula of M_{x}WO_{3-x}, where M is an alkali metal; an example is sodium tungsten bronze.
+Tungsten trioxide is also intercalated with hydrogen ions in electrochromic devices, that is, devices that store a charge and change color.

-In gaseous form, tungsten forms the diatomic species W_{2}.
+In gaseous form, tungsten forms the diatomic species W2.
 These molecules feature a sextuple bond between tungsten atoms — the highest known bond order among stable atoms.